MikroElektronika/mikrosdk_click_v2/clicks/barometer2/README.md

 ## Examples Description

-> The example starts off with the initialization and configuration of the click and logger modules, tests the communication channel and reads and displays temperature and pressure values every second.
+> The example starts off with the initialization and configuration of the Click and logger modules, tests the communication channel and reads and displays temperature and pressure values every second.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes and configures the click and logger modules and tests the communication for errors.
+> Initializes and configures the Click and logger modules and tests the communication for errors.

 ```c